 He completed a BSc. in Applied Physics at the University of Toronto before continuing MSc. in Applied Computing at the same institution.
 He developed an interest in ML during his bachelors which motivated him to pursue it further.
 During his masters, he worked on various deep learning projects ranging from biomedical image quality enhancement to accent style transfer.

 Jeevaa enjoys playing and watching soccer, traveling and spending time with friends.

-Head of Process Engineering
+Director of Process Engineering

-As the Head of Process Engineering, John is responsible for leading the development and deployment of lab automation for high-throughput, effective production of high-quality data sets to use in machine learning.
+As the Director of Process Engineering, John is responsible for leading the development and deployment of lab automation for high-throughput, effective production of high-quality data sets to use in machine learning.
 John’s team also will focus on building out the tools and capabilities for implementing operational excellence across all of insitro’s laboratories.

 Prior to joining insitro, John spent the last 20 years designing, building and managing automation solutions across biotech and pharmaceutical industries.
 He has significant expertise with early-stage startups, helping to develop, implement and support automation technologies as they scale.
 John has an M.Eng. in Systems Engineering from Penn State University.

 He is an avid outdoor enthusiast who enjoys backpacking, road biking, landscape photography, and travel.

 Joe Marrama is a software engineer with background in heathcare data and distributed systems.
 At Insitro, Joe is focused on ensuring that the large amount of data we generate is effectively processed and stored.

 Joe is a native of Oakland.
 He attended Stanford where he graduated with a BS in Symbolic Systems and a MS in Computer Science.
 Prior to Insitro, Joe worked at Nuna Health, where he worked with the federal Medicare program to build a system that evaluated healthcare providers on quality of service and cost-effectiveness.
 He loves to tackle complex engineering problems in the service of helping others.